 Many insurance companies require that you purchase both your auto and home insurance coverage through them in order to buy an umbrella policy, too.
-Further, your insurer may require you to buy auto or home liability limits at a minimum amount.
-According to III, most insurers will require you to have about $250,000 of liability insurance on your auto policy and $300,000 of liability insurance on your home insurance policy before selling you an umbrella liability policy for $1 million of additional coverage.
+Furthermore, your insurer may require you to buy auto or home liability limits at a minimum amount.
+According to III, most insurers will require you to have $250,000 per person [$500,000 per incident] of liability insurance on your auto policy and $300,000 of liability insurance on your home insurance policy before selling you an umbrella liability policy for $1 million of additional coverage.

 More than your average liability coverage

 A personal liability umbrella policy guarantees you more than just higher liability limits.
 You're paying for broader coverage in case you're sued.
 If you cause bodily injury, property damage or personal injury, an umbrella policy will come to your rescue.
 Usually the coverage follows you anywhere you are in the world.